jeremyjone/desktop-js/README.md

 # desktop
-A simple windows-like desktop program written in javascript
+A simple windows-like desktop written in javascript and React